-Diorama (Greek “διοράω”, “transparent”) is a 19th-century, three-dimensional landscape model, a kind of wall-mounted display window, where different types of habitats open up to spellbinding views – from arid prairies where bison herds graze, to silent winter nights where a wolf leaps suspended in midair.
-In the artificial landscapes each synthetic grass, tree and stuffed animal becomes a part in meticulously constructed imitations of nature.
-These are nature mortes, silent still-lifes, where no leaf stirs or bird takes flight.
-The time has abruptly stopped flowing, and the world is holding its breath as if waiting for a storm to arrive.
+Diorama (Greek “διοράω”, “transparent”) is a 19th-century, three-dimensional landscape model, a kind of wall-mounted display window, where different types of habitats open up to spellbinding views – from tropical rainforests with exotic colourful birds to silent winter nights where wolfs leap forward suspended in midair.
+In the artificial landscapes each synthetic grass, tree and taxidermied animal become parts in meticulously constructed imitations of nature.
+These are nature mortes, frozen still-lifes, where no leaf stirs or bird takes flight.
+Time has abruptly stopped flowing and the world is holding its breath, as if waiting for a storm to arrive.

-Measured Silence consists of 80 slides photographed in the American Museum of Natural History in New York – especially known for its impressive dioramas.
-As in censored texts and images, all wildlife has been digitally removed and replaced with white rectangles.
-The absence of species creates gaping holes into the continuum of nature, and the hand-cut black silhouette shadows next to the projection makes their vanishing visible.
-The work comments on the disappearance of species, the scientific classification system of animals, the colonialist and nationalist exploitation and glorification of nature, and the reducing of nature in to controlled exotic illusions to be observed, but not sensed or encountered.
+Measured Silence consists of 80 slides photographed at the American Museum of Natural History in New York, especially known for its stunning dioramas.
+As in censored texts and images, all wildlife has been erased from the slides.
+The absence of species creates gaping holes into the continuum of Nature, and the hand-cut black silhouette shadows next to the projection makes their vanishing visible.

 Already in 1909 the museum displays were planned to present the rapidly vanishing landscapes and animals of Africa.
 Still, an institute whose purpose is to preserve and sustain, but which also obtains specimens of rare and endangered species, encounters a moral dilemma.
 The work raises questions connected to the disappearance of species, the desire to understand Nature through scientific approach by taxonomic classification systems and the modern mans need of turning the uncontrollable into something controlled.